Every child should have a yellow card that keeps track of their immunizations.

 - Mail or bring your child's records to our Windsor or Leamington offices.

 How do I request an immunization record from the Health Unit?

 - You may request your child’s immunization record up to the age of 16.

 - Due to privacy laws, anyone 16 years of age and older must request their own record.

 - Call the Healthy Schools department at 519-258-2146 ext.1222 to request a record.

 Records can be faxed, mailed, or picked up at our Windsor location.
 Please allow one working day for record preparation.

 What if I choose not to immunize my child?

 Under the Immunization of School Pupils Act R.R.O.
 1990, Reg.
-645, students must be immunized against meningoccal, measles, mumps, rubella, diphtheria, tetanus, pertussis and polio, or have a completed Statement of Medical Exemption, or Conscience or Religious Belief Affidavit on file at the Health Unit.
+645, students must be immunized against meningoccal, measles, mumps, rubella, diphtheria, tetanus, pertussis, polio and varicella (for those born on or after January 1, 2010) or have a valid Medical, or Conscience or Religious Belief exemption on file at the Health Unit.